cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

-This is actually a problem of the naive Web Browser that allows iframes, tracking cookies, advertisement networks and WebRTC-abusing network traces by default. uBlock Origin allows to flexibly set that with a Matrix instead of some weird filter rule syntax nobody that's not a developer can understand.
-Even though, the Matrix isn't understandable at first, so you have to adapt your thinking to that as well.
+This is actually a problem of the naive Web Browser that allows iframes, tracking cookies, advertisement networks and WebRTC-abusing network traces by default. uMatrix allows to flexibly set that with a clickable matrix instead of some weird filter rule syntax nobody that's not a developer can understand.
+Even though, the matrix isn't understandable at first, so you have to adapt your thinking to that as well.

 [Decentraleyes](https://github.com/Synzvato/decentraleyes) to fix